 Advent calendars are a fun way to celebrate all month long.

 I especially love advent Calendars that have a treat for each day leading up to the 25th.
 You can make your own calendar or find really cute ones in stores.

 You can also gift your Christmas PJ’s on December 1st so you can have them for the whole month.

-One of my FAVORITE month-long tradition for kids is gifting them a new book to read before bed each night.
+One of my FAVORITE month-long Christmas traditions for kids is gifting them a new book to read before bed each night.

 This will get them excited for Christmas and encourage a love for reading.

 Christmas Eve Traditions

 Christmas Eve traditions are some of favorite traditions and the ones I remember the most from my childhood.

 27. Let kids pick one gift to open on Christmas Eve